f-nyx/kotlin-search/README.md

 }
 ```

-Both the DSL and the object mapper supports the following type of queries:
+Both the functional DSL and the object mapper supports the following type of queries:

 | Query type | Field types  |  Default boolean clause
 |------------|--------------|-------------------------